 You will begin by meeting the crew at a designated location and time, typically a trailhead or campground.
-Please review the directions to the meeting location well enough in advance so that if you have questions you will have adequate time to get answers and clarification.
+Please review the directions to the meeting location well enough in advance so that if you have questions, you have adequate time to get answers and clarification.
 It is important to meet the crew at the appointed time; please give yourself plenty of travel time and plan to arrive 15-30 minutes early.
-If, for whatever reason, you are running late, please contact a crew leader to let them know.
-After meeting, the crew will set up camp, backpack to a base camp, or begin work on the trail.
+If you are running late, please contact your crew leader to let them know.
+After meeting, the crew will set up camp, backpack to base camp, or begin work.